natir/iitiiri/paper/paper.md

 We acknowledge Michael F. Lin, for the quality of the description of its algorithm, its ideas and inspiration.

 # References

+[^1]: Check paper/experiment/Readme.md file to get instruction on how to reproduce experiment